 The park's lineup of attractions also includes two wave pools – Waturi Beach and The Reef – the latter designed to be calmer with fewer waves.
 River Village features attractions for families and younger guests, including the Kopiko Wai Winding River, a gentle flowing lazy river that passes through the volcano.
 For toddlers the Tot Tiki Reef is a water play area and for older children the Runamukka Reef is a three-story tall water fortress with interactive features and small body slides.

 Volcano Bay has a large collection of water slides of all kinds, shapes, and sizes.
 Honu, Maku and Puihi are multi-passenger raft slides.
 Punga Racers is a four-lane racing mat slide with mats that resemble a manta ray.
 Taniwha Tubes are four single or double rider tube slides.

 Type of park:

 May 25, 2017

-Reopened June 6, 2020.
-Open daily, year-round.
+Open most days, year-round.
 Operating hours vary by season.
 Pools and slides are heated in the winter months.